top of page

 • Follow food safety guidelines; clean and sanitize surfaces that have been flooded; make sure food is not contaminated or spoiled.

-• Use a generator or other gasoline-powered machinery ONLY outdoors and away from windows.
+• Only use generators or other gasoline-powered machinery outdoors and well away from windows.

 NWS graphic describing the differences between a Stream Advisory, Flood Watch, Flash Flood Watch, Flood Warning, Flash Flood Warning, and Flash Flood Emergency.